 Most of the internet users fail to address the privacy issues at the right time.
 They only react to such issues once they have already fallen prey to cybercrimes like hacking etc. While many people argue that complete online security is just a myth, there is absolutely no ground evidence on which they make such claims.

-There are many VPN providers that claim to provide the best online security to their users.
+Many VPN providers claim to provide the best online security to their users.
 How do these VPN services do that?
 Well, they tunnel your traffic through the below mentioned (described in detail) protocols and connect you to IP addresses that are virtually invisible to hackers, snoopers and the ISPs.

 Most of the users are victimized because of their lack of understanding of this delicate service, which is known as VPN.
 A VPN is thought to be the best tool to increase your privacy and to fend off the threats of cybercrimes.